 We caught all our Mahi-Mahi, Tuna, Sailfish, Wahoo and Marlin over the last 4 years trolling our lures.
 It took us over a year to finetune the lures not to twist and not to tangle.
 Length, weight, even the skirts we ended up making using our own molds.
 We wanted everything we make to perform perfectly right out the bag!
 Being tired of using off the rack lures and others that blow a hole in our pockets, we wanted lures that deliver in both quality, performance and value.

 Made for fishermen by fishermen.
-Tournament quality lures at an affordable price.
+Tournament quality offshore trolling lures at an affordable price.

 In our six rod spread, we suggest the following set up targeting Mahi-Mahi, Sailfish, Tuna and even Striped Marlin.

 The closest lines, the Daisy Chain and Mahi-Mahi Slayer lures, only around 30 and 35 feet from the transom.
-The second and middle tandem, the Mahi-Mahi Slayer and the Tuna & Dolphin Candy about 20 and 25 feet behind the hook of the closest one.
-We then troll the last Mahi-Mahi Slayer and Offshore Dominator lures at another 30-40ft behind the hook of the closest one.
+The second and middle tandem, the Mahi-Mahi Slayer and the Mahi Hunter about 20 and 25 feet behind the hook of the closest one.
+We then troll the last Mahi Hunter and Offshore Dominator lures at another 30-40ft behind the hook of the closest one.
 This makes 10 skirts with hooks on 6 rods.
 Imagine that!
-10 Skirts that pop, flip and leave a gorgeous bubble stream as lively as one can imitate them.
+10 Skirts that pop, flip and leave a gorgeous bubble stream and move as lively as one can imitate them.

 How does your lure spread going after Blackfin and Skipjack Tuna as well as Mahi-Mahi look like?

 The closest lines, the Daisy Chain and Tuna Buster we troll only around 30ft from the transom and the other two about 25ft behind the hook of the closest one.
 We then fish the last tandem at another 40ft behind the hook of the closest one.
-At times we add a 7th rod in the center and run it around 150ft behind the boat coupled with our Mahi-Mahi Slayer or the Offshore Dominator.
-Always in Blue-Silver, not sure why but just set in stone with us… Please don’t ask why!?
+At times we add a 7th rod in the center and run it around 150ft behind the boat coupled with our Bill Collector for the unexpected bull, Tuna or Marlin.
 This makes 13 skirts with hooks on 7 rods.
-Get ready to catch double what you are used to when you run over the blackfin.
-We also get a lot of Mahi-Mahi and Wahoo which are trying to get the Tuna of the hook reeling them in.

 These will be two of the several JAW Lures spreads we use.
 Depending on target, weather and light conditions, available baits, patterns such as bites on certain colors & lures from the previous day or days and of course whatever we hear on the docks getting ice and water for the day.